Helping Families Build and Restore Respectful Relationships

 Brought to you by the Sophia Center, in partnership with Sylvania Area Family Services and grant funded by Catholic Health Initiatives.

-Our multi-tiered system of supports is designed to reduce youth violence and abuse in the home.
-This prevention program includes positive parenting workshops, multi-family groups and incentives to help families develop strategies for building and restoring respectful relationships.
+Our multi-tiered system of supports is designed to reduce youth abuse or violence in the home.
+This prevention program includes positive parenting workshops, trauma-informed multi-family groups and incentives to help families develop strategies for building and restoring respectful relationships.
 Individualized clinical services are also available.

 Protecting Youth and Families